EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ×

-You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 0.5 TB in Singapore and US locations.
+You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations, 1TB in US locations and 0.5 TB in Singapore.
 For each additional TB, we charge € 1.00 in the EU and US, and € 7.40 in Singapore.

 High quality Cloud – unbeatable prices
 ----------